During the next few months, the council is planning to deliver an improvement scheme along Dunyeats Road in Broadstone.

 - improvements to the junctions with Tudor Road, Lower Golf Links Road, Upper Golf Links Road and the access road leading to Broadstone Cemetery, these works will provide priority for pedestrians/cyclists travelling along Dunyeats Road

 - improvements to the junction with Water Tower Road

 - improvements to the pedestrian accesses to Broadstone Middle School

 - street lighting modifications

-- improvements to the existing bus stops and a new bus stop on the south side of the road between Ashwood Drive and Gravel Hill
+- improvements to the existing bus stops, re-location of the bus stop adjacent to Broadstone First School and a new bus stop on the south side of the road between Ashwood Drive and Gravel Hill

 - resurfacing of the road surface